The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-You can find the most popular departure coach station for this journey, London Victoria, located approximately 1.2 miles (2 km) from the city centre of London.
-The most popular arrival coach station in Birmingham, called Birmingham, Coach Station, is located around 0.6 miles (1 km) away from its city centre.
+You can find the most popular departure coach station for this route, London Victoria, located approximately 1.8 miles (2.9 km) from the city centre of London.
+The most popular arrival coach station in Birmingham, called Birmingham, Coach Station, is located around 2.1 miles (3.4 km) away from its city centre.

 Here are some other resources that might have the information you need